andreasvc/disco-dop/docs/discodop.rst

 If two treebanks are given, finds common fragments between first & second.
 Input is in Penn treebank format (S-expressions), one tree per line.
 Output contains lines of the form "tree<TAB>frequency".
-Frequencies refer to the last treebank by default.
+Frequencies refer to the first treebank by default.
 Output is sent to stdout; to save the results, redirect to a file.

 Options: